 EdTech Hub develops and delivers evidence in EdTech.
-We work in partnership with researchers and stakeholders to find solutions to education challenges.
-Our topic areas include: Data for Decisions, Digital Personalised Learning (DPL), Girls’ Education & Technology, Participation & Messaging and Teacher Continuous Professional Development (TCPD).
+We work in partnership with researchers and stakeholders in-country to find specific, effective solutions to education challenges.

 Ghana has a strong commitment to providing meaningful educational opportunities to all children.
 Ghana’s longstanding free education policy has resulted in high enrolment rates and reduced traditional barriers to education.
 With the support of stakeholders such as the World Bank and FCDO, the Ghanaian government is now focusing on further reforming its education system to improve learning outcomes, tackle issues relating to access to learning, learning inequality, gender and disability and also to support teacher capacity improvements.

 EdTech Hub is working with the Ministry of Education and other stakeholders to understand how best education technology can support national education reform ambitions.

 Credit: James Dalrymple / Shutterstock.com

 Other EdTech Topics